Court Reporting, Captioning, and Related Technologies

 The West Valley College Court Reporting and Captioning Department has been offering quality career training programs for over 40 years and is recognized by the Court Reporters Board of California.
 These careers are more relevant than ever.
 Trained court reporters and captioners are in high demand to meet the increased need for litigation, captioning services, text-video synchronization, webcasting, transcription, scoping, and proofreading.

 All students in the program are trained with innovative techniques to help them meet the requirements for state and national certification.
-In the Bay Area, starting salaries in the field range from $65-100K.
+In the Bay Area, starting salaries in the field range from $75,000 to over $100,000.
 A wave of retirements by active court reporters, coupled with increased demand for captioners, is expected to create thousands of job openings around the country including over 2,000 in California.
 Choose Court Reporting or Captioning and you can begin these rewarding and respected careers.

-Please join us for our first information/orientation session on Saturday, January 14th, from 9:30 a.m. - 11:00 a.m. and/or our Career Night information/orientation session on Wednesday, January 25, from 6:00 - 8:00 p.m., in Room V10 in the Village on the West Valley College campus off of Allendale Avenue.
-If you would like to attend using our free video conferencing, please see below:
+Please join us for our Career Night Information Session on Wednesday, August 22, from 6:00 PM - 8:00 PM in Room V10 in the Village on the West Valley College campus just down the hill from the Cilker building.
+The Village can also be easily accessed using one of the campus entrances off of Allendale Avenue.
+If you would like to attend using our free Zoom video conferencing, please read the directions below:

 Join from a PC, Mac, iPad, iPhone or Android device: Simply click on the following link and follow the directions.
 When you are prompted to enter your name, please use your real first and last name.
 If it automatically fills in your computer profile name, please click on it and enter your first and last name.

 - If your link is not active or you are having trouble:

 - Hit Control, Copy (if you have a PC) or Command, Copy (if you have a Mac)

 - Click on your URL box (top left of screen)